 Rear-end collisions are among the most common type of automobile crashes in Nevada.
 The cause is often a tailgating rear driver.
-But the lead driver can also be negligent in Nevada by breaking abruptly or changing lanes unsafely.
+Though the lead driver can also be negligent in Nevada by breaking abruptly or changing lanes unsafely.

 In this article, our Nevada personal injury lawyers discuss rear-end accident lawsuits, including how to determine fault under Nevada’s comparative negligence laws and potential damages: